Constitutional Assembly of Indonesia: Composition

 Elections for the Constitutional Assembly were held in December 1955, but the assembly only convened in November 1956.
 There were a total of 514 members, with the composition broadly reflecting that of the People's Representative Council, the elections to which had produced very similar results.
 Like the legislature, no party had an overall majority, and the four largest parties were the Indonesian National Party (Partai Nasional Indonesia), the Masjumi, Nahdatul Ulama and the Indonesian Communist Party (Partai Komunis Indonesia).
 There were a total of 34 factions represented, divided into three blocs, according to the final form of the Indonesian state they wanted to see.

 Sessions

 The Assembly met in the Gedung Merdeka in Bandung, which had been used for the 1955 Asian-African Conference.
 There were a total of four sessions.

 10–26 November 1956

 On 9 November 1956, the members elected to the Constitutional Assembly took their oaths of office, and the following day the Assembly was officially inaugurated by President Sukarno, who gave a speech a permanent constitution.
-Wilopo of the PNI was elected speaker, and Prawoto Manhkusasmito (Masjumi), with Fatchurahman Kafrawi (NU), Johannes Leimena (Parkindo), Sakirman (PKI) and Hidajat Ratu Aminah (IPKI) as deputy speakers.
+Wilopo of the PNI was elected speaker, and Prawoto Mangkusasmito (Masjumi), with Fatchurahman Kafrawi (NU), Johannes Leimena (Parkindo), Sakirman (PKI) and Hidajat Ratu Aminah (IPKI) as deputy speakers.